zacherymorris2021/BII-NSSAC-Internship/README.md

-# NSSAC_Internship
+# BII-NSSAC-Internship
-Internship with Biocomplexity Institute and Initiative, NSSAC Division.
+• Internship with Biocomplexity Institute and Initiative, NSSAC Division.

 ## Overview
 • One of 15 interns at the Computing for Global Challenges internship program through UVA's Biocomplexity Institute and Initiative's Network Systems Science and Advanced Computing (NSSAC) division.